CharlesLedger/charlesledger.github.io/_posts/2019-07-01-Unfixable-Key-Extraction-Attack-on-Trezor.md

 <img src="/assets/trezor-extract/thankledger.png" >
 </p>

-## Takeaway
-A physical access to a Trezor One, Trezor T, Keepkey, or B-wallet allows an attacker to extract the 12/24-words within a few minutes using a low-cost setup (~100$), with a very high reproducibility (we had 100% success).
-We finally proved it can be fully automated allowing anyone to use it in case someone would sell the Extraktor box (similar to old Playstation hacks).
-**This attack can not be fixed**.
-The only mitigation is to use a **strong** passphrase: we recommend 37 random characters to maintain the same level of security.

 ## Related work
 To our knowledge, there are 4 physical seed extraction techniques on Trezor or clones:
 - <a  href="https://colinoflynn.com/2019/03/glitching-trezor-using-emfi-through-the-enclosure/">Colin O'Flynn: EMFI through the enclosure </a>